 The parties may obtain interim relief even before the constitution of the arbitral tribunal.

-An emergency arbitrator is generally appointed within 2 business days from JCAA's receipt of the application for emergency measures with payment of necessary fees.
-The emergency arbitrator seeks to decide on the application within 2 weeks from his or her appointment.
+An emergency arbitrator is generally appointed within 2 business days from JCAA's receipt of the application for emergency measures with payment of the required fees.
+The emergency arbitrator endeavors to decide on the application within 2 weeks from his or her appointment.

 Multi-party and/or multi-contract arbitrations

 Parties can have complex arbitration cases involving multiple-parties and/or contracts resolved by a single arbitral tribunal in one arbitral proceeding if specific requirements are met.